nathangevers/Support-Incident-Volume-Prediction/README.md

 # 📊 Support Incident Volume Forecasting 🚨

 ## 📌 Project Overview
 This project focuses on analyzing and forecasting daily support incident volumes to help operations and support teams plan resources more effectively.
 Using time series analysis and forecasting techniques, historical incident data was explored to identify trends, seasonality, and patterns.
 Multiple forecasting models were built and evaluated to determine the best-performing approach.
-The project also includes a performance dashboard and rich visual insights for business stakeholders.

 ---